St. Augustine Cabinets & Cabinet Design

 appliances and countertops that will stand the test of time.

-Think about how each door and drawer of your cabinetry will open.
-Be sure they will not collide when opened.
-Also think about how open appliance
+Think about how each door and drawer of your cabinetry will open, and be sure they will not collide when opened.
+Also think about how open appliance.

 doors may get in the way.

-Instead of assuming your sink has to go by the window, consider placing the sink on a center island or overlooking an adjoining
+Instead of assuming your sink must go by the window, consider placing the sink on a center island or overlooking an adjoining

 area to be closer and more connected to family activities.